List of Dinosaur King characters: Dinosaurs

 Other Info: It looked for a warm place to sleep and found one in the form of a box car, chasing the cattle out of it.
 It got frustrated when Chomp and Ace disturbed its sleep, but it calmed down as it listened to a lullaby from Paris and fell back asleep.
-But it got disturbed again and tried to get away from D-Team's dinosaurs.
+It got disturbed again and tried to get away from D-Team's dinosaurs.
 It later helps in the fight against Seth's Black Tyrannosaurus.